View Dyslexie font | View high contrast

 • Overall quality of educational experience

-Students who reported having a disability were less likely to provide positive ratings than students who did not report any disability, with ratings between 1 and 6 percentage points lower across scales.
+Students who reported having a disability were less likely to provide positive ratings than students who did not report any disability, with ratings between 1.0 and 5.0 percentage points lower across scales.
 Satisfaction with the student support scale has the smallest gap while the largest gap is for the learner engagement scale.
-The quality of their entire educational experience was 3 percentage points lower for students who reported having a disability.
-The large decrease in overall satisfaction between 2019 and 2020 for students with disability and without may be attributed to the disruptions caused by the COVID-19 pandemic where on campus study very quickly transitioned to online study.5
+The quality of their entire educational experience was 2.3 percentage points lower for students who reported having a disability.

 Graduate Outcomes